 How to House Your Snake

 Make sure your enclosure is big enough to provide space for the snake, two hiding places, a small bowl of water, and branches for them to climb on.
-Amazon offers many options for snake habitats and accessories.
-Some people use plastic enclosures with holes in them and a top that comes off.
-Some people use traditional terrarium setups using fish tanks.
+Some people use plastic enclosures with holes in them and a top that comes off, while others use fish tanks.

 They are not “soakers,” so a fairly small bowl of water for drinking is enough.
 They also need things to climb on.
 You want your snake to be content in its environment.
 Make sure you have tree branches and leaves, so they feel like they’re climbing a tree.

-What you feed your snake will depend on what size it is.
-These snakes never get big enough to eat chicken eggs.
-The females grow big enough to eat quail eggs.
+As egg-eater snakes, you feed them eggs.
+What type depends on the size of your snake.
+They never get big enough to eat chicken eggs, but the females grow big enough to eat quail eggs.
 If you get a male or a young female, you may have to feed it finch eggs at first.

 As the snake grows, you may have to feed it button quail eggs for a while.
-Button quail eggs are smaller than spotted quail eggs.
-The spotted quail eggs are easier to buy.
+Button quail eggs are smaller than spotted quail eggs, but spotted quail eggs are easier to buy.
 Finding a regular source of food for your snake is going to be the biggest challenge in taking care of it.

 Quail eggs can be found at specialty markets if you happen to live near one.
 You can also purchase quail eggs online.
 Make sure you do not get fertilized eggs.
 The egg-eater snake will only eat unfertilized eggs.
-They are very sensitive to knowing if there is an embryo inside, and they will leave them alone.
+They are very sensitive to this and always know if there is an embryo inside.

 Acquiring finch eggs is more difficult.
 You may have to go to a pet store that sells finches and ask them what they do with their eggs.
 If they just throw them away, they may be willing to give them to you.

-If small eggs are not available, and your snake is not big enough for quail eggs, you may need to resort to this.
+If small eggs are not available, and your snake is not big enough for quail eggs, you may need to resort to force-feeding as well.
 Do not try to do this on your own.
 Get advice from your local vet who specializes in reptile care.

-Some people place their eggs around the cage.
-Other people keep them clutched together in a dish or a makeshift bird’s nest.
+Some people place the eggs around the cage.
+Others keep them clutched together in a dish or a makeshift bird’s nest.

 If you are really creative, you can make a bird’s nest similar to what they encounter in the wild.
 You can place it in your branches and put your eggs in there.